Patient Experience

 What is the average physical therapy dropout rate?

-Research consistently shows that approximately 70% of physical therapy patients do not complete their full plan of care, with 20% discontinuing after just three visits.
-These rates vary by condition, setting, and patient demographics, but represent a significant challenge across the industry.
+Approximately 70% of physical therapy patients do not complete their full plan of care, with 20% discontinuing after just three visits.

 How much does patient dropout cost physical therapy practices?

-Patient dropout creates both direct and indirect costs for practices.
-Direct costs include lost revenue from incomplete treatment plans, while indirect costs include the expense of acquiring replacement patients (5-25 times more expensive than retention), administrative overhead for rescheduling, and potential reputation impact from incomplete outcomes.
+Direct costs include lost revenue from incomplete treatment plans.
+Indirect costs include acquiring replacement patients (5-25 times more expensive than retention), administrative overhead for rescheduling, and reputation impact from incomplete outcomes.

 How can technology improve patient retention in physical therapy?

-Technology can enhance retention through automated appointment reminders, digital exercise programs with video demonstrations, progress tracking applications, telehealth options for convenient follow-ups, and patient portals for improved communication between visits.
+Technology improves retention through automated appointment reminders, digital exercise programs, progress tracking, telehealth options, and patient portals for improved communication between visits.

 What role does insurance coverage play in patient dropout?

-Insurance coverage significantly impacts dropout rates.
-Patients with limited benefits, high deductibles, or frequent authorization requirements are more likely to discontinue care prematurely.
-Transparent communication about costs and coverage, along with effective billing practices, can help reduce financially motivated dropouts.
+Patients with limited benefits, high deductibles, or frequent authorization requirements are more likely to discontinue prematurely.
+Transparent communication about costs and effective billing practices reduce financially motivated dropouts.

 Reduce costs and improve your reimbursement rate with a modern, all-in-one clinic management software.